-Join via Zoom Join via Zoom MARCH: HISTORY/THEORY Professor Reinhold Martin, director of the MARCH History and Theory sequence, discusses how that curriculum addresses a comple social, cultural, technological, and ecological past by posing questions that bear on contemporary debates and practices, including questions of racial justice currently being contested publicly in the United States and worldwide.
-Wednesday, July 15 12:00pm EDT Join via Zoom Thursday, July 23 10:00am EDT Operating as a cauldron of collective research and critical discussion, TRANSSCALARITIES explores the way architectural design operates politically, societally and environment unfolding discontinuous interconnections across scales.
+Thursday, July 23 10:00am EDT

+Operating as a cauldron of collective research and critical discussion, TRANSSCALARITIES explores the way architectural design operates politically, societally and environmel unfolding discontinuous ntally by interconnections across scales.
 In this first session, the MSAAD class this first session, the MSAAD class and Associate Professor Andrés Jaque, MSAAD Program Director, discuss the course's main lines of inquiry: 1.
 Environmental Engagement, 2.
 Racial Justice, 3.
 Decolonizing Design, 4.
-From Technodeterminism to the Technoscial 5.
-Materiality as MSAAD: TRANSSCALARITIES legacies that continue through the work of planning, architecture, and development.
-Over an "action hour," the Housing Lab team will describe and invite feedback on their current projects and plans to more explicitly integrate an anti-racist agenda into the current lab engagements, methods of working, and connections with the broader GSAPP social, 5.
+From Technodeterminism to the Techno-social.
+5. Materiality as Social, 5.
 Materiality as Transterritorial, 6.
 From Exploitation to Mutual Care, 7.
 Interspecies Diplomacy.
+Register to join